-- ambulation.
+- At the completion of surgery, you will have a brace placed on your leg.
+The brace should be maintained in the locked position with all ambulation.
 The brace may only be removed when sitting with your leg elevated in an extended position and when in the CPM (Continuous Passive Motion) unit. - You will receive a CPM unit at home.
 Utilize this device to for 3, two hour sessions daily to increase the range of motion of the operative knee.
 Progress the CPM up to 90°. - Physical Therapy: You will receive PT prior to discharge from the hospital.
 PT will work on ambulation, functional mobility and leg exercises.
 You should be comfortable walking independently with crutches before leaving the hospital.
 You will be able to put as much weight as tolerated on your knee with brace locked in extension.
 You should participate in the home exercise program provided at the end of this packet until outpatient physical therapy is started. - If the bandage is draining, reinforce it with additional dressings for the first 48 hours.
 After 48 hours remove the bandage leave the steri-strips in place.
-If drainage continues or restarts after 3 days please call Dr. Weitzel's office. - You may shower on post up day one.
+If drainage continues or restarts after 3 days please call Dr. McKeon's office. - You may shower on post op day one.
 Keep incision covered when showering for up to three days post-op.
-You may shower with the wound exposed once the wound is completely dry. - Skin numbness often occurs around the incision.
-This usually returns but may be permanent - Take one 325 mg (full strength) aspirin daily for 21 days (unless otherwise instructed) to prevent blood clots. - Eat a regular diet as tolerated and please drink plenty of fluids. - First post-op appointment is 10-14 days after the surgery. - You may drive once you establish full control of your extremity (able to perform a straight leg raise, etc.).
-If your right knee was operated on, this may take a week or more to achieve - Call office for Temperature >102 degrees, excessive swelling, pain or redness around the incision sites. - Plan at least 1-2 weeks away from work or school.
+You may shower with the wound exposed once the wound is completely dry. - Take one 325 mg (full strength) aspirin daily for 21 days (unless otherwise instructed) to prevent blood clots. - Eat a regular diet as tolerated and please drink plenty of fluids. - First post-op appointment is 10-14 days after the surgery. - You may drive once you establish full control of your extremity (able to perform a straight leg raise, etc.).
+If your right knee was operated on, this may take a week or more to achieve - Call office for Temperature >102 degrees, excessive swelling, pain or redness around the incision sites - Plan at least 1-2 weeks away from work or school.
 Utilize this time to decrease swelling and participate in your home exercise program.
 You may be able to resume work once the pain and swelling resolves (this varies based on job activity).